 Contact: matthieu.chavaz at bis.org

-With David Elliott (BoE) and Win Monroe (Imperial College).
+With David Elliott (Bank of England) and Win Monroe (Imperial College).

 Review of Finance (2023).
 Finalist: 2024 Pagano-Zechner prize for best non-investments paper published in the Review of Finance.
 SUERF Policy Brief (2024).